 Have you tried Taiga?
 Please share your thoughts in a review!

 YouTrack excels at reporting.
 Need a burndown chart?
 QA reports?
 Issue distribution reports?
 Timeline reports?
 YouTrack has it all… for free.
+If you are looking for software solutions with similar features, these YouTrack alternatives are a great place to start.

 Price: Free public projects for ten users and 5GB of storage.
 Plans for private projects start at $20/month.